BjRo/bjro.github.io/_posts/2018-10-25-what-made-us-interested-in-graphql.md

 7. free our backend developers from a lot of response coordination ceremony when assembling responses
 8. ideally be build around an existing standard with available tools that our developers could leverage
 9. be easy to extend and teach
-10. have a top not development experience
+10. have a top notch development experience

 The picture that was forming in our head as a goal looked like this: